netscaler/ansible-collection-netscaleradc/docs/modules/citrix_adc_gslb_service_module.rst

         *yes*
       - If ``no``, SSL certificates will not be validated.
 This should only be used on personally controlled sites using self-signed certificates.
+    * - viewip

+        *(str)*
+      -
+      - IP address to be used for the given view.
+    * - viewname

+        *(str)*
+      -
+      - Name of the DNS view of the service.
+A DNS view is used in global server load balancing (GSLB) to a predetermined IP address to a specific group of clients, which are identified by using a DNS

+        Minimum length =  1
+    * - weight

+        *(str)*
+      -
+      - Weight to assign to the monitor-service binding.
+A larger number specifies a greater weight. to the monitoring threshold, which determines the state of the service.

+        Minimum value = ``1``

+        Maximum value = ``100``